neterial-cloud/cli/INSTALL.md

 # Installing the Neterial CLI

-⚠️ **Note:** The installation script is currently experimental.
-Use it with caution and review the script before running.

 ## Quick Install (Linux, macOS, and Windows WSL)

 This method works on Linux, macOS, and Windows Subsystem for Linux (WSL):